 Disaster Recovery Relief Requires a Plan for Revenue to Continue

 In the first two posts of this Disaster Recovery Relief series, I discussed some general concepts.
 I started with a look at the funds available from the government to rebuild and restore your business after it has been damaged by a disaster.
-Next, I stressed the need for a Business Continuity Plan to help minimize that damage in the first place.
-(It even included a link where you can download a template that will help you prepare a continuityplan for your business.)
+Next, I stressed the need for a Business Continuity Plan to help minimize that damage.
+(It even included a link where you can download a template that will help you prepare a continuity plan for your business.

 Today, I’d like to get even more specific.
 While damage to facilities and equipment, and dislocation of staff can impact your business dramatically during a disaster, those aren’t what cause the real trauma.
 The single most damaging threat to the survival (and return to health) of your business is loss of revenue.
 When your revenue stream stops, your business effectively does, too.